FREE Shipping on orders over $899

 Anemia can cause arrhythmias or irregularities in the heartbeat.

 Losing large amounts of blood can lead to severe, life-threatening anemia.
-In addition, some inherited anemias such as sickle cell anemia can be severe and lead to death if not treated in time.
+Some inherited anemias, such as sickle cell anemia, can be severe and even fatal if not treated promptly.

 Types of anemia

-Although iron deficiency anemia is the most common among types of anemia , there are others that are just as dangerous if adequate treatment is not received or detected in time.
-In the following comparative table, you will be able to know the main characteristics of the types of anemia more frequent:
+While iron deficiency anemia is the most common among types of anemia , there are others that are just as dangerous if not treated properly or detected early.
+In the following comparison table, you can learn about the main characteristics of the types of anemia most frequent:

 Iron deficiency anemia

-The iron deficiency anemia It occurs due to the absence or deficient levels of iron in the body.
+The iron deficiency anemia It is caused by a lack or deficient level of iron in the body.
 There are not enough healthy red blood cells in the body.

 Without the necessary iron, the body is unable to produce hemoglobin and, therefore, cannot transport enough oxygen.
 Its main symptoms